Zoledronic Acid (Zometa®)

 About Zoledronic Acid (Zometa®)

-Zoledronic acid is administered intravenously (IV, into a vein) over 15 minutes.
+Zoledronic acid is administered intravenously (IV, into a vein).
 Your dose, and how often you receive it, will be determined by your provider.
 Your healthcare provider may prescribe you calcium and vitamin D supplements to promote bone health.

 You will have lab work done to monitor your electrolytes during treatment.
-Your creatinine level will be monitored closely to determine if the medication is affecting your kidneys.
+Your creatinine level (indicator of your kidney function) will be monitored closely to determine if the medication is affecting your kidneys.
 If it is, the dose may be altered or the medication stopped completely.

 There are a number of things you can do to manage the side effects of zoledronic acid.
-Talk to your doctor or nurse about these recommendations.
+Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
-These are some of the most common side effects:
+These are some of the most common or important side effects:

 - Prior to starting therapy, you should have a complete dental exam, cleaning, and removal of any teeth in poor health.